yahiaalioua/Pub-Sub_Ecommerce/README.md

 1)The message couldn´t be processed and therfore will fall into the dead letter topic or be deferred for a later retry.

-2)The message is processed succesfully and will be removed from the queue.
+2)The message is processed succesfully and will be removed from the topic.

 ![Processing of a message workflow](https://github.com/yahiaalioua/Pub-Sub_Ecommerce/blob/main/.vs/SubscriptionWorkFlow.drawio.png)